KartikKannapur/kartikkannapur.github.io/mooc.md

 - CS 20: Tensorflow for Deep Learning Research by Stanford by Chip Huyen - Week 2 - Operations

-- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera - Week 1 - Feature Preprocessing - Handling Missing Values
+- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera - Week 2 - EDA - Visualization

 - Cracking the Coding Interview by Gayle Laakmann McDowell, 5th Edition - Page 82 of 510 - Interview Questions - 1.1